Shathushan-Sivashangaran/XTENTH-CAR/README.md

 4. See [XTENTH-CAR/xtenthcar_ws/README.md](https://github.com/Shathushan-Sivashangaran/XTENTH-CAR/blob/main/xtenthcar_ws/README.md) to install dependencies and create udev rules.

-5. Run `colcon build` in the workspace root directory to build it.
+5. Build the workspace by running `colcon build` in the workspace root directory.

-## Cite
+## Citations

+For more information on XTENTH-CAR and full-size X-CAR refer to the following papers.
+Cite [1] if XTENTH-CAR was useful for your research.

 [1] S. Sivashangaran and A. Eskandarian, “XTENTH-CAR: A Proportionally Scaled Experimental Vehicle Platform for Connected Autonomy and All-Terrain Research,” arXiv preprint, 2022.